Mascott

 Answers are AI-generated and may be inaccurate!

 We recommend that athletes switch their Oculus on as soon as they are on the track and switch it off again once they have finished training.
-You can stop the recording with a double click, after which the device will automatically search for an available Wi-Fi network to synchronise the data.
+You can stop the recording with a double click, after which the device will automatically search for an available Wi-Fi network to upload the data into the Lympik webapp.
+You can configure your device to upload data as soon as it is nearby a configured Wi-Fi as well.
+More information can be found in the additional information section.

-Once Oculus has finished synchronising your data, it is ready for immediate analysis in the web app.
-The data is displayed in tabular form in the results overview according to the settings specified under 'Presentation'.
-You can also view and analyse the runs in more detail on the map under 'Motion data' in the results overview.
-You can also view and shorten the data records in the course configuration.
+Once Oculus has finished uploading your data, it is ready for immediate analysis in the web app.
+All data is displayed in tabular form in the results overview.

 Additional information can easily be entered in the app and saved at the event under 'Manual data entry':